mapbender/mapbender-documentation/en/quickstart.rst

 Add sources to an application
 -----------------------------

-After upload of a service, it can be integrated into one or several application(s).
+After uploading a service, it can be integrated into one or several application(s).

 #.
 Navigate to your application overview page.
 Click on the |mapbender-button-edit| ``Button`` of the desired application and navigate to the tab *Layersets*.

 #.
 In the section *layersets* you can integrate uploaded sources into your application.
 Click on |mapbender-button-add| ``Button`` next to the filter function to create a layerset.
 All layers have to be assigned to one layerset.
 Provide a name for it (e.g. "main" for the main map and "overview" for the overview map).

 #.
 Now you can add layers to the layerset.
 Click on the |mapbender-button-add| ``Button`` next to the desired layerset.